apache/www-site/content/travel/stories/interviews/gaurav_saini.md

 **What would you say to someone thinking of applying to TAC for the first time?**

-I would like to recommend that people should make sure they are active with some project in Apache and just think about what they will be learning at ApacheCON.
-Don't think negatively that you will not be eligible or many other things that come up to your mind, doubting your caliber.
+I would like to recommend that people make sure they are active with some project in Apache and just think about what they will be learning at ApacheCON.
+Don't think negatively that you might not be eligible or many other things that come up to your mind, doubting your caliber.